biromiro/feup-bdad-proj/queries/README.md

         UNION
         SELECT 0,
             0,
-            county.id AS county_id,
+            county.id as county_id,
-            county.name AS county_name
+            county.name as county_name
         FROM county
         WHERE county.id NOT IN (
                 SELECT county_id